- Old Navy

 • Pile 5: All other refuse, including covered furniture, mattresses and plastic debris.

-– All loose material (gyproc, glass, shingles, ceramic tiles, etc.) must be in appropriate container (max.
+– All loose material (gyproc, glass, shingles, ceramic tiles, etc.) must be in appropriate containers (max.
 50lb per container).

 – Broken glass and other sharp objects must be clearly marked.